How to get your MacBook Pro battery to last a whole day

 Dim the screen

+At the same time as making the screen brighter, Apple shrank the battery size from 95.5 watt-hours of capacity for the 2015-inch MacBook Pro to 76 watt-hours for the 2016 15-inch MacBook Pro.
 Even though the new Mac's screen is 30 percent more power efficient, it also can go 67 percent brighter when you max it out.
 You may find a setting of three-quarters brightness or less is fine most of the time.
-At the same time the screen can go brighter, Apple shrank the battery size from 95.5 watt-hours of capacity for 2015-inch MacBook Pro to 76 watt-hours for the 2016 15-inch MacBook Pro.

 Beware USB devices